Cheesecake Disaster or Success? Our Experts Weigh in on Cream Cheese vs. Spread

 They look and taste similar, so what could go wrong?

-To be fair, it is possible to use a cream cheese spread, but you would need to prepare the recipe in a different way.
+To be fair, it is possible to use a cream cheese spread, but you would need to prepare the recipe differently.

 And the cheesecake may not turn out as expected.